ESGF/esgf-pyclient/docs/index.rst

 ESGF Pyclient is a Python package designed for interacting with the `Earth System Grid Federation`_ system.
 Current development is focussed on support for the ESGF Search API.

+ESGF Pyclient is currently in development and should be considered alpha-quality software.
+Anyone wishing to contribute or give feedback can do so through the project's `github site`_

 Getting Started
 ===============